thepirat000/Audit.NET/README.md

 ```c#
 Audit.Core.Configuration.CreationPolicy = EventCreationPolicy.Manual;
 ```

+> If you don't specify a Creation Policy, the default `Insert on End` will be used.

 ### Custom Actions
 You can configure Custom Actions that are executed for all the Audit Scopes in your application.
 This allows to globally change the behavior and data, intercepting the scopes after they are created or before they are saved.